Applying to the Medical Physics Program

 Choosing the More Suitable Degree Program

 The Specialized Master of Science Program is intended for students who seek a career that is primarily clinical in nature, although the SMS student is required to conduct research and to write and defend a thesis.
 The Doctor of Philosophy Program is intended for students who wish to have a greater emphasis on teaching and research in their careers.
 As such, the research component of the PhD is longer and deeper than that of the SMS.
-As a practical matter, many applicants lean toward earning the PhD degree because of the perception that it is easily to obtain a residency position with a doctoral degree.
+As a practical matter, many applicants lean toward earning the PhD degree because of the perception that it is easier to obtain a residency position with a doctoral degree.
 Applicants should be aware that the only research opportunities for SMS students are in Radiation Physics.

 The MD Anderson UTHealth Graduate School receives all applications through its Web site.
 You can get started at https://gsbs.uth.edu/admissions/requirements.htm.
 Applicants to the SMS program should choose "MS" under the degree plan question and then select "Medical Physics" as the Area of Research Interest.
 Applicants to the PhD program should choose "PhD" under the degree plan question and then select "Medical Physics" as the Area of Research Interest.
 It is not necessary for PhD applicants to select additional areas of research interest if they are truly interested only in medical physics.